 Find the BLK wire of the engine wiring harness oxygen sensor connector.

-With your multimeter in Volts DC mode, probe the BLK wire with the red multimeter lead.
+With your multimeter in Volts DC mode, probe the BLK wire with the red multimeter test lead.

 With the Key On Engine Off (KOEO), the BLK wire should have 10 to 12 Volts DC, if all is OK with this power circuit.